JasonMorrisSC/jasonmorrissc.github.io/content/post/2022-03-02_OpenFisca_Expert_Systems.md

 ## Using OpenFisca to Power Expert Systems in the Canadian Public Service: Lessons Learned

 This is a draft of a paper being prepared for the Singapore Management University Centre for Computational Law's [Computational Legal Studies Conference 2022]().
-As an accepted paper at CLS2022, it is also under consideration for publication in the [MIT Computational Law Review]().
-Whether or not to publish a final version prior to that event or prior to publication in the MIT CLR will depend on the opinions of those two organizations.

 ## Abstract